 22 Edmund J Burke., Kristen Gunness, Cortez A. Cooper III, and Mark Cozad, People's Liberation Army Operational Concepts (Santa Monica: RAND Corporation, 2020).
-23 Department of the Army, 'ATP 7-100.3-Chinese Tactics'.

 Taken together, the operational system seeks to target and either exploit or destroy nodes, usually through an asymmetric pathway that avoids enemy strengths and targets enemy weaknesses.24 Examples of this approach at the strategic and operational levels are numerous and oft-written about: the use of anti-ship ballistic missiles to destroy or standoff enemy surface vessels (in lieu of a major naval surface confrontation); the use of submarines or antiship missiles to target enemy transport vessels (in lieu of allowing the enemy to transport, land, and mass land combat power), or the use of information warfare to undermine the enemy's political will domestically (in lieu of directly confronting powerful enemy ground forces in close combat).